facundoolano/google-play-scraper/README.md

     free: false } ]
 ```

-The List function takes a configuration object which accepts the following parameters:
+The `list` function takes a configuration object which accepts the following parameters:
 * `collection`: the Google Play collection that will be retrieved.
 Defaults to `collection.TOP_FREE`, available options can bee found [here](https://github.com/facundoolano/google-play-scraper/blob/dev/lib/constants.js#L49).
 * `category`: the app category to filter by.
 Defaults to no category, available options can bee found [here](https://github.com/facundoolano/google-play-scraper/blob/dev/lib/constants.js#L2).
 * `num`: the amount of apps to retrieve.
 Max allowed is 120, defaults to 60.